-ABCL-CONTRIB Locates and pushes the toplevel contents of "abcl-contrib.jar" into the ASDF central registry.
+ABCL-CONTRIB Locates and pushes the top-level contents of "abcl-contrib.jar" into the ASDF central registry.

-- 1. abcl-asdf Functions for loading JVM artifacts dynamically, hooking into ASDF 3 objects where possible. - 2. asdf-jar Package addressable JVM artifacts via abcl-asdf descriptions as a single binary artifact including recursive dependencies. - 3. mvn These systems name common JVM artifacts from the distributed pom.xml graph of Maven Aether: - (a) jna Dynamically load 'jna.jar' version 4.2.2 from the network 6 - 4. quicklisp-abcl Boot a local Quicklisp installation via the ASDF:IRI type introduced via ABCL-ASDF. - 5. jfli A descendent of Rich Hickey's pre-Clojure work on the JVM. - 6. jss Introduces dynamic inspection of present symbols via the SHARPSIGN-DOUBLE-QUOTE macros as Java Syntax Sucks
+- 1. abcl-asdf Functions for loading JVM artifacts dynamically, hooking into ASDF 3 objects where possible. - 2. asdf-jar Package addressable JVM artifacts via abcl-asdf descriptions as a single binary artifact including recursive dependencies. - 3. mvn These systems name common JVM artifacts from the distributed pom.xml graph of Maven Aether: - (a) jna Dynamically load 'jna.jar' version 5.5.0 from the network 6 - 4. quicklisp-abcl Boot a local Quicklisp installation via the ASDF:IRI type introduced via ABCL-ASDF. - 5. jfli A descendant of Rich Hickey's pre-Clojure work on the JVM.

-5This represents a compromise with contemporary in 2011 32bit hosting architecures for which we wish to make text processing efficient.
-Should the User require more control over UNICODE processing we recommend Edi Weisz' excellent work with -FLEXI-STREAMS which we fully support
+5This represents a compromise with contemporary in 2011 32bit hosting architectures for which we wish to make text processing efficient.
+Should the User require more control over UNICODE processing we recommend Edi Weisz' excellent work with |FLEXI-STREAMS which we fully support

-6This loading can be inhibited if, at runtime, the Java class corresponding ":classname" clause of the system defition is present.
+6This loading can be inhibited if, at runtime, the Java class corresponding ":classname" clause of the system definition is present.

-- 7. abcl-introspect Provides a framework for introspecting runtime Java and Lisp object values. - 8. abcl-build Provides a toolkit for building ABCL from source, as well as installing the necessary tools for such builds.
+- 6. jss Introduces dynamic inspection of present symbols via the SHARPSIGN-QUOTATION_MARK macros as Java Syntax Sucks - abcl-introspect Provides a framework for introspecting runtime Java and Lisp object values. - 8. abcl-build Provides a toolkit for building ABCL from source, as well as installing the necessary tools for such builds.

-The user may extend the CL:REQUIRE mechanism by pushing function hooks into SYSTEM:MODULE-PROVIDER-FUNCTIOE Each such hook function takes a single argument containing the symbol passed to CL:REQUIRE and returns a non-NIL value if it can successful resolve the symbol.
+The user may extend the CL:REQUIRE mechanism by pushing function hooks into SYSTEM:MODULE-PROVIDER-FUNCTIO Each such hook function takes a single argument containing the symbol passed to CL:REQUIRE and returns a non-NIL value if it can successful resolve the symbol.